-Venous insufficiency can lead to the development of conditions like varicose or spider veins that can impact your appearance and, in some cases, even your health.
+Venous insufficiency can lead to the development of conditions like spider veins that can impact your appearance.
 It happens when the blood does not flow through the vessels properly.
 The best way to detect it before it reaches the stage at which it seriously impacts your lifestyle is to visit our vein clinic for a vein screening.

 The frequency at which you should visit a vein clinic will likely depend on your condition and risk factors.
 Our doctor is your best source of advice on how often you should schedule these visits.
 While the specific frequency may vary among individuals, a basic rule of thumb is that individuals with symptoms or risk factors should have a screening done every six months.
 Those without them should have their veins checked annually.